infastin/volk/README.md

 This application uses PipeWire and WirePlumber, so it is possible to change the audio sink/source state with `wpctl`.
-It is also possible to do this with `volkctl`.
+It is also possible to do so with `volkctl`.

 ## Building